Free NAADAC Webinar

 Studies show that 30 to 80% of people in need of substance use disorder (SUD) treatment have some level of cognitive impairment (CI).
 CI is an umbrella term used to describe a number of conditions, including intellectual and/or developmental disabilities, traumatic brain injuries, serious mental illness resulting in loss of cognitive functioning, and more.
 Due to the opioid epidemic, the number of people with CI caused by overdose is on the rise.
 Yet, many clinicians feel under-prepared to effectively treat people with SUD and CI.
 This two-hour training will increase the knowledge base across the SUD workforce in understanding CI, its impact on treatment outcomes, possible signs of CI in individuals with SUD, and techniques and strategies for the SUD treatment of individuals with CI.

 Julia Brower, Advanced CASAC, has had two careers: one in Special Education and the other in substance use disorder (SUD) treatment.
 As Clinical Director of a unique SUD clinic for people with cognitive impairment (CI), Brower was able to combine both of her areas of expertise.
 Through her work, she became keenly aware of the need for specialized services for people with cognitive impairment (CI).
 Brower founded Dragonfly Consulting and Training, whose mission is to assist governmental units, provider agencies, and clinicians to improve treatment outcomes for those with CI.
-Brower is an approved trainer for the New York State Office of Addiction Services and Support (OASAS) and has provided training to several counties and organizations in New York.
-Brower is currently working with Dutchess County as a consultant/trainer.
-She continues to provide treatment as a traumatic brain injury/developmental disorder specialist for Step One in Highland, NY.
+Brower is an approved trainer for the New York State Office of Addiction Services and Support (OASAS), and has provided training to several counties and organizations in New York.
+Brower continues to provide treatment as a CASAC with ITAP, the Intensive Treatment Alternative Program run by Dutchess County, NY.

 - Participants will be able to verbalize understanding of the functional presentation of cognitive impairment (CI) in a SUD setting, and identify individuals who could benefit from modified treatment approaches.